 If you think that I watched one Al Jazeera news show with one dead kid, and that was it for me.
 It wasn’t.
 I can remember one time on break, watching an Arab father shove the corpse of his dead son up to the camera.
 I knew he was saying “Look Bush, is this what you wanted?!” and I remember thinking – the way his son’s left arm was blown apart – made it look a lot like the spaghetti I was eating from my Tupperware bowl.
 However, just like any other day, I finished my spaghetti and went back to work.
 You might not believe me, but I have trouble remembering if that moment ever happened.
 If I went online and tried to find the footage (which I don’t want to do) would it be there?
 If I could find the footage, would the dead kid’s arm still look like spaghetti?
 Maybe I just made it up.
 I think I want it to be fake.

-When I finally had my mental breakdown after the Captain’s Mast, I had to go to an Army doctor who didn’t have a clearance.
+When I finally had my mental breakdown, I had to go to an Army doctor who didn’t have a clearance.
 From what I could tell the doctor about what was going on in my head, she gave me a form to give to my command, which said I was a danger to myself and to others.
 When I brought it back to my command, they just laughed at me and told me to go wait by myself in the conference room.
 I think I waited 45 minutes before I came to my senses, and realized that I had given my command a doctor’s diagnosis which said I should not be left alone, and I was alone.
 I quickly left the base and called friends and family to help me deal with the shit in my head.

 When I went back to base the next day, My command let me know that I should also expect a charge of ‘Unauthorized Absence’ to go along with my ‘disobeying a direct order’ at my upcoming Captain’s Mast (where a CO can still assign a sailor to only receive bread and water in the brig).
 One of the sailors in my division told me that when I disappeared the day before, he had asked the Ensign in charge if someone should go to my house (off base) and check on me.
 The Ensign replied that “the paperwork for a suicide was easier to fill out than the paperwork for a separation”.
 This was the way the military dealt with service members who had mental health problems when I was in.

 I’m scared to talk about my PTSD, especially due to the fact that I’m a father.
 I don’t want anybody to doubt my ability to parent my kids.
 And that includes my ex.
 That includes my mom.
 That includes so many people in my life, and now by posting this on my website I’m inviting complete strangers to decide if a veteran with PTSD is allowed to be a single dad.
 I can tell you that being a dad is the perfect thing for someone with PTSD.
 In fact, since I lost my job, I got to become a stay at home dad again.
 My life feels like it did before my divorce (except the wife’s gone, which is kind of nice) and it’s been great.
 I wish more veterans with trauma can be given the chance to stay home and take care of children.
 Maybe there should be a program for that.
 Some people would probably say that trauma victims caring for children is an idea for a skit on Saturday Night Live.
 Could be disastrous, but it could also be beautiful.

 I served our country and I helped keep it safe.
 Or at least that’s what everybody tells me.
 I have my own ghosts.
-I can remember when I got out of the Navy, I sold my truck and didn’t use a car because I didn’t want to use any gas.
+I can remember when I got out of the Navy, I sold my truck and didn’t use a car because I didn’t want to use any gas from all my guilt.
 I feel the war was about oil, mostly.
 So many people died so we can have cheap gas.
-I rode a bike everywhere after my separation, because I felt so bad for all the people that died and nobody knows what I’m talking about.
+I rode a bike everywhere after my separation, because I felt bad for all the people that died and nobody knows what I’m talking about.
 I was lucky though.
 I married a beautiful woman who didn’t care that I only had a bike.
 We walked everywhere and she let me talk.
 When we moved in together she made me buy a car, and I’ve been burning gas like an asshole ever since.
 She gave me these two boys before she divorced me, so I shouldn’t say anything bad about her.

 However small a grievance I might have for what happened to me while I served, one thing I can tell you: my separation was more traumatic than anything that came before it.
 I can remember at one point standing at attention in a room alone with my XO, he was screaming at me, saying he was “about to put me through that wall!”
 My God he was pissed, but I rationally laid out why I did what I did, and he agreed with me at the end.
 In fact, we were laughing together in the end, like two old friends who’ve just had a good argument.
 He was such a cocksucker though.
 He went forward with burning me at the stake later.
 Or Captain’s Mast, or whatever you want to call that arcane ritual they put me through.
 I can remember a Master Chief who stuck up for me at the mast and said he thought I was right.
 However, the Master Chief said I was just not right in how I went about it though.